rookwood/turnstile/README.md

 # Turnstile
 Turnstile is a policy-based ACL library for Laravel 4 designed to give very fine-grained control over user permissions.
-This is accomplished by mapping any given user action to a policy class that evaluated if the action is allowable.
+This is accomplished by mapping any given user action to a policy class that evaluates if the action is allowable.
 Doing such allows for more control than a simple user/role system (though roles are still easily used in Turnstile).
 The beauty of this is that the same system can be used for everything from protecting an admin panel to checking if a user can see a login button (if already logged in, just deny access for visibility, etc).

 ### Example
 Since no one has ever used a blog example before, we'll do that here: